Nuitka/Nuitka/Developer_Manual.rst

 Current State
 =============

-Nuitka as of 0.3.16 works like this:
+Nuitka top level works like this:

    - "TreeBuilding" outputs node tree
    - "Optimization" enhances it as best as it can